VirtusLab/scala-cli/website/docs/commands/compile.md

 ```bash
 scala-cli Hello.scala -S 3.nightly
 ```
-For compiling with an specific nightly build, you have the full version for, in the command line:
+For compiling with an specific nightly build, you have the full version for:
 ```bash
 scala-cli Hello.scala -S 2.13.9-bin-4505094
 ```